Mr-Coxall/Microbit-Christmas-Decoration/lesson-02.md

 ## Run it again!

 Let's run your program again:
-- hit the "reset" button on the back of the micro:bit
+- press the "reset" button on the back of the micro:bit
-- your program should start over again
+- your program should start over again, once you press the "A" button

 ## All done